-Figure 3.5: Loxton 1 WEF site properties (pink fill) in relation to NCP-WCP boundary (light purple), settlements, site-adjacent properties (white outline), the R63 (yellow line), Pampoenpoort Road (dark blue) and other study area roads (red)
+Figure 3.5: Loxton 2 WEF site properties (blue fill) in relation to NCP-WCP boundary (grey), settlements, the R63 (yellow line), Pampoenpoort road (dark blue) and other study area roads (red).

 Primary access to the study area is off the R63, directly, or via intersecting public gravel roads.
 The R63 connects Carnarvon to Victoria West and the N10 corridor via Loxton.
+The R63 forms part of the Karoo Highlands tourism route but is not a designated scenic drive.
 The road bypasses Loxton to the north (Photograph 3.1).
-The R63 forms part of the Karoo Highlands tourism route but is not a designated scenic drive.
-The WEF site properties are accessed off the R63 portion between Loxton and Carnarvon ('Carnarvon Road') via a forked gravel road which effectively terminates at Saaidam ('Saaidam road') and Rooipoort (Photograph 3.2).
-Properties located to the east and south of the site are accessed off the R63 portion between Loxton and Victoria West ('Victoria West Road') via the Pampoenpoort public gravel road and associated farm roads (Photograph 3.3).
-The servitude road linking Aarfontein to Saaidam is no longer passable, i.e., there is no longer any direct link between the Carnarvon- and Victoria West roads via the study area.
+Study area properties are accessed from either the R63 to Carnarvon ('Carnarvon Road') or Victoria West (Victoria West Road') and intersecting Pampoenpoort Road (Photograph 3.2).
+The northern site properties are accessed off the Carnarvon Road via a forked gravel road which terminates at Saaidam and Rooipoort (Photograph 3.3).
+The road between Saaidam and Aarfontein is no longer passable, i.e., there is no longer any direct link between the Carnarvon- and Victoria West roads via the study area.

-Photograph 3.1: Loxton from the turnoff from the R63 north of town
+Photograph 3.1: Loxton seen from the turnoff from the R63 north of town

-Photograph 3.2: Intersection of Saaiplaas Road and R63 (to Carnarvon)
+Photograph 3.2: Intersection of Pampoenpoort Road and R63 (to Victoria West)

-Photograph 3.3: Intersection of Pampoenpoort Road and R63 (to Victoria West)
+Photograph 3.3: Intersection of Saaiplaas Road and R63 (to Carnarvon)

 The study area is located on the Great Escarpment in the arid Central Karoo region.
 The landscape is relatively flat, punctuated by ranges of low koppies (Photograph 3.4).
 The veld consists of low karroid scrub with a small grass component.
 Trees are confined to ephemeral drainage courses and farmyards.
-No protected natural areas are located in the vicinity of the WEF site.
+No protected natural areas are located in any significant proximity to the WEF site.
 No Eskom transmission line corridors, substations, or renewable energy facilities (REFs) are located in the immediate study area.

-Photograph 3.4: Low koppies and scrub veld on Saaidam
+Photograph 3.4: Low kopjes and scrub veld on Aarfontein

 Economic farming units in the study area are large, typically consisting of several properties.
 Some farmers lease additional land.
-The study area settlement is consequently sparse, and mainly concentrated on a few base farms, typically near public roads.
+The study area settlement is 46 consequently sparse, and mainly concentrated on a few base farms, typically near public roads.
 Labourers typically live on the base properties.
 Farmsteads and labourers' houses on several properties have become redundant and are no longer inhabited.

 The study area properties are used primarily for farming livestock, mainly sheep (Photograph 3.5).
-Carrying capacities are modest, around 2.6 ha per sheep.
-13 Most farming operations grow fodder crops such as alfalfa under irrigation for own use in their operations (Photograph 3.6).
+Carrying capacities are modest, around 2.6 ha per sheep.13 Most farming operations grow fodder crops such as alfalfa under irrigation for own use in their operations (Photograph 3.6).
 A few farmers also grow vegetable seed and garlic under irrigation.
 Irrigated areas are typically confined to near farmyards.
 Employment associated with livestock farming operations is limited.
-Commercial game farming and hunting is currently only associated with Meltonwold (midway between Loxton and Victoria West) and Jakkalsdans (south of Loxton.
-Neither are in significant proximity to the WEF site.
+Commercial game farming and hunting is currently only associated with Meltonwold (midway between Loxton and Victoria West) and Jakkalsdans (south of Loxton).

-Photograph 3.5: Sheep grazing on Springfontein
+Photograph 3.5: Sheep grazing on Aarfontein